Help Center

 How often is IPP data updated?

 The IPP draws data from a variety of state and federal sources, each with its own publishing schedule(s).
-The IPP doesn't have a single annual or other regular update schedule, but is updated throughout the year as data updates become available.
+In general, the IPP has major data refreshes twice a year, once in mid-summer (June/July) and once in early winter (December/January.)

 Who do I contact if I (we) have additional questions about the IPP?

-The simplest way is to use the FEEDBACK button that appears throughout the site whether you're asking a general question or wish to express praise or concern about some aspect of the site.
+The simplest way is to use the CONTACT US button that appears throughout the site whether you're asking a general question or wish to express praise or concern about some aspect of the site.
 The feedback systems is actively monitored by our staff.

 Have you been collecting feedback on the development of the IPP?
 If so, from whom?